Table of Contents

 Many undergrads are conditioned to answer every question, whether they know the answer or not.
 This may be okay on a class exam since the consequences are lower bound to not getting any points.

-Out of school, on any kind of interview, in making up an answer to a question, you are sharing with the interviewer much more than the question's intended assessment scope, without lower bounds.
+Out of school, in any kind of interview, in making up an answer to a question, you are sharing with the interviewer much more than the question's intended assessment scope, without lower bounds.
 Don't risk giving an answer that is "not even wrong".
 If you don't know the answer or don't understand the question, don't feel compelled to give an answer.
 Saying you don't know sets a lower-bound.

 Even more dangerous, giving an answer you don't know to be correct in real-life situations has real-life consequences (think, medical doctors, bridge designers, teachers, etc.).